 You may also find offers to work from home in your inbox.
-If they promise lots of money for little work, these too are likely to be companies looking for you to make an investment towards supplies first – and then disappear into thin air.
+If they promise lots of money for little work, these too are likely to be from companies looking for you to make an investment first – and then disappear into thin air.

 Is it designed to worry you?

 Some emails will look like they come from a trusted online shopping site, thanking you for your purchase - a purchase you didn't make, of course.
-In your panic to see what's been bought on your account, you click the link in the email, comprising your online security.
+In your panic to see what's been bought on your account, you click the link in the email, immediately compromising your online security.

-If you receive an email thanking you for a purchase you didn't make, close the email, open a new tab and type the site address into the browser directly, and then log into your account safely to see if any purchases have been made - odds are, they won't have been.
+If you receive an email thanking you for a purchase you didn't make, close the email, open a new tab and type the site address into the browser directly.
+Then log into your account safely to see if any purchases have been made.
+Odds are, they won't have been.